neillturner/kitchen-ansible/provisioner_options.md

-ansible_check| false| Sets the `--check` flag when running Ansible ansible_diff| false| Sets the `--diff` flag when running Ansible update_package_repos| true| update OS repository metadata chef_bootstrap_url |"https://www.getchef.com/chef/install.sh"| the chef (needed for busser to run tests) ansiblefile_path | | Path to Ansiblefile requirements_path | | Path to ansible-galaxy requirements ansible_vault_password_file| | Path of Ansible Vault Password File
+ansible_check| false| Sets the `--check` flag when running Ansible ansible_diff| false| Sets the `--diff` flag when running Ansible update_package_repos| true| update OS repository metadata chef_bootstrap_url |"https://www.getchef.com/chef/install.sh"| the chef (needed for busser to run tests) NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. ansiblefile_path | | Path to Ansiblefile requirements_path | | Path to ansible-galaxy requirements ansible_vault_password_file| | Path of Ansible Vault Password File